bamlak1/Instagram/README.md

 # Project 3 - Instagram

-Instagram is a *what type of* application for iOS.
+Instagram is a *social media/photo sharing* application for iOS.

-Submitted by: **Your Name Here**
+Submitted by: **Bamlak Gessessew**

-Time spent: *hours* hours spent in total
+Time spent: *19 hours* hours spent in total

 ## User Stories

 The following **required** functionality is complete:

+* [X] User can see app icon
+* [X] User can log in and log out of his or her account
+* [X] The current signed in user is persisted across app restarts
-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can take a photo, add a caption, and post it to "Instagram"
+* [X] User can view the last 20 posts submitted to "Instagram"
+* [X] User can pull to refresh the last 20 posts submitted to "Instagram"
+* [X] User can tap a post to view post details, including timestamp and caption.

 The following **optional** features are implemented:
-* [ ] Settings page to change the default tip percentage.
+* [X] SStyle the login page to look like the real Instagram login page.
-* [ ] UI animations
+* [X] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+* [X] Style the feed to look like the real Instagram feed.
+* [X] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.
+AKA, tabs for Home Feed and Profile
+* [X] Show the username and creation time for each post
+* [X] User Profiles: Allow the logged in user to add a profile photo

 The following **additional** features are implemented: